Automate parsing and crawling#

 You need to monitor your web scraping project for breaking website changes, and update your parsing code accordingly when they occur.

 These issues are time-consuming and scale up with additional fields and websites.
-To avoid them, let Zyte API handle parsing for you.
+To avoid them altogether, you can let Zyte API handle parsing for you.

-Create a file at tutorial/spiders/books_toscrape_com_extract.py with the following code:
+Create a file at project/spiders/books_toscrape_com_extract.py with the following code:

 from scrapy import Spider